DOWNLOAD 👉 CRAG 2022 – 23 V6 Sept 2022 👈 DOWNLOAD

 - The NNI Leagues shall be limited to registered affiliated members of NNI.

-- A new club team entering the leagues or a team, which is, or has been previously withdrawn from the leagues, will be added into the lowest League Division at the discretion of the PC.
+- A new club team entering the leagues or a team, which is, or has been previously withdrawn from the leagues, may be added into the lowest League Division at the discretion of the CompWG.
 (See also 3.3.5)

 - League Structure

-- The structure of the leagues will be decided by the Participation
+- The structure of the leagues will be decided by the Competitions Working Group

-- The NNI leagues will be split into 3 or more divisions as required – Premier League, League 1, League 2, and so on, with the Premier League division being the highest.
+- The NNI leagues will be split into 3 or more divisions as required – Premier League, Senior 1, Senior 2, and so on, with the Premier League division being the highest.

-- The U19 Senior Development League(s) regulations will replicate the NNI Senior League structure.
+- The U19 Development League(s) regulations will replicate the NNI Senior League structure.

 - Match Result Sheet – League Scoring System

-- Team sheets must be filled in online on the Sportlomo website the night before each fixture.
-(P.20)
+- Team Sheets must be filled in online on the Sportlomo website midday of the week ending date.
+(S.20)

 - All essential details must be clearly printed on the hard copy of the official match result sheet i.e. teams’ names, players who take the court, venue, league, date, score and centre passes.
-This sheet must be signed by the 2 umpires, 2 captains, official scorer and timekeeper, and should then be photographed by BOTH CAPTAINS, then emailed by the Captain of the winning team (Home team Captain in the event of a draw) to firstname.lastname@example.org within one week of the week ending when the match was due to be played.
-(P2&P16)
+This sheet must be signed by the 2 umpires, 2 captains, official scorer and timekeeper, and should then be photographed by BOTH CAPTAINS, then emailed by the Captain of the winning team (Home team Captain in the event of a draw) to their League Manager within one week of the week ending when the match was due to be played.
+(S2 & S16)

-- The Subject Title of the email to email@example.com must contain name of League, names of teams and date of email, eg, Senior 5, Crumlin (score) v Spires 2 (score) and a clear photo of the match sheet must be attached and copied to the relevant League Manager.
+- The Subject Title of the email to their League Manager must contain name of League, names of teams and date of email,g., Senior 5, Crumlin (score) v Spires 2 (score) and a clear photo of the match sheet must be attached.

-- If claiming a forfeit, a match result sheet must be sent into the appropriate email address and copied to the League Manager, with the names of the two teams, League and the reason for the forfeit within 7 days of the week ending date, or the points will not be awarded.
-(P17)
+- If claiming a forfeit, a match result sheet must be sent into the appropriate the League Manager, with the names of the two teams, League and the reason for the forfeit within 7 days of the week ending date, or the points will not be awarded.
+(S17)

 - The winning team captain should keep the original paper copy until the end of the season.
-It is essential that the losing team captain should take a photograph of the match sheet also in case of disputes to ensure the losing team gets any points due.
+It is essential that the losing team captain should take a photograph of the match sheet in case of any disputes.